 will inform society’s approach to its greatest challenges.”

-Convening: Awards up to $100,000 for up to one year for the development and execution of a conference or a series of related events on any topic, to be hosted at 555 Pennsylvania Ave.
+Convening: Awards up to $100,000 for up to one year for the development and execution of a conference or a series of related events on any topic, to be hosted at the Johns Hopkins University Bloomberg Center.
 Example: “Cities and Development in DC: Bringing Research and Policy Together to Solve Problems in Urban Development and Climate Change Adaptation” — Filipe Campante, School of Advanced International Studies (SAIS)

 Research: Awards up to $300,000 for up to two years, focusing on either a new area of collaborative work or an expansion of an ongoing area of collaborative work in fundamental, clinical, or applied research, or projects within the arts and humanities.
 Example: “Evaluating Accuracy and Reproducibility of Forensic Science Methods Used in Criminal Courts” — Michael Rosenblum (Bloomberg School of Public Health), Elizabeth Ogburn (BSPH), Ilya Shpitser (Whiting School of Engineering), Alex McCourt (BSPH)

-Teaching: Awards up to $25,000 for up to one year (with the option to renew for a second year) for undergraduate or graduate courses and co-curricular opportunities that will make significant use of 555 Pennsylvania Ave.
+Teaching: Awards up to $25,000 for up to one year (with the option to renew for a second year) for undergraduate or graduate courses and co-curricular opportunities that will make significant use of the Johns Hopkins University Bloomberg Center.
 Example: “National Symphony Orchestra Masterclass” —Marin Alsop (Peabody)

-The Nexus Awards have four independent streams.
+The Nexus Awards have three independent streams.
 Learn more about eligibility, funding, submission guidelines, and review criteria for each stream below.

 Applications are closed for 2023; funding for this years recipients began on July 1, 2023.